 Governor Cooper Continues Meetings with Business Leaders at Southeast U.S./Japan Association Meeting

-Today, Governor Roy Cooper continued to meet with business leaders in Tokyo and delivered remarks at the Southeast U.S./Japan Association (SEUS/Japan) meeting closing ceremony.
-The Governor was joined by NC Commerce Secretary Machelle Baker Sanders and Economic Development Partnership of North Carolina Chair Chris Chung.
+NORTH CAROLINA, October 13 - Today, Governor Roy Cooper continued to meet with business leaders in Tokyo and delivered remarks at the Southeast U.S./Japan Association (SEUS/Japan) meeting closing ceremony.
+The Governor was joined by NC Commerce Secretary Machelle Baker Sanders and Economic Development Partnership of North Carolina CEO Chris Chung.

 “This meeting is a symbol of the Southeast United States and Japan’s strength, and a reminder of all the good things we do together, every day,” said Governor Cooper.
 “From electric vehicles to aviation to life sciences, we’re excited to host SEUS/Japan in Charlotte next year to continue discussing what’s next for business for our two countries.”